Debates about stablecoins at the World Economic Forum

 Dominant Dollar Coins

-The US crypto industry's upward trend, thanks to its favorable US administration, has been contributed to by the industry itself.
+The US crypto industry's upward trend, thanks to its friendly US administration, has been contributed to by the industry itself.
 According to Brad Garlinghouse, CEO of the crypto fintech company Ripple, they joined forces to elect this administration.
 If the industry has its way, the US administration must take further regulatory steps.
 Europe's MiCA regulation is already further ahead, according to Armstrong.

 Flight into (Dollar) Stablecoins